amani416/m1-hw2-padovani-amani/README.md

-This is my second take on assignment 2.
+This is my second take on assignment 2. -Amani